 First, one can consider so-called qualified number restrictions, where the number restrictions are concerned with role-fillers belonging to a certain concept.
-For example, given the role hasChild, the simple number restrictions introduced above can only state that the number of all children is within certain limits, such as in the concept ≥ 2 hasChild $\Box \leq 5$ hasChild.
+For example, given the role hasChild, the simple number restrictions introduced above can only state that the number of all children is within certain limits, such as in the concept $\geq 2$ hasChild $\sqcap \leq 5$ hasChild.
 Qualified number restrictions can also express that there are at least 2 sons and at most 5 daughters:

-≥ 2 hasChild.Male $\sqcap \leq 5$ hasChild.Female.
+$\geqslant 2$ has Child.
+Male $\sqcap \leqslant 5$ has Child.
+Female.

-Adding qualified number restrictions to \mathcal{ALC} leaves the important inference problems (like subsumption and satisfiability of concepts, and consistency of ABoxes) decidable: the worst-case complexity is still PSPACE-complete.
+Adding qualified number restrictions to $\mathcal{ALC}$ leaves the important inference problems (like subsumption and satisfiability of concepts, and consistency of ABoxes) decidable: the worst-case complexity is still PSPACE-complete.
 Membership in PSPACE was first shown for the case where numbers occurring in number restrictions are written in base 1 representation [Hollunder and Baader, 1991a; Hollunder, 1996].
 More recently, this has been proved even for the case of binary (or, equivalently, decimal) representation of numbers [Tobies, 1999c; 2001b].
 The language stays decidable if general sets of inclusion axioms are allowed [Buchheit et al., 1993a].

 Second, one can allow for complex role expressions inside number restrictions.
-As already mentioned above, allowing for the three Boolean operators and the inverse operator in number restrictions of \mathcal{ALCN} leaves us within \mathcal{C}^2 , which is known to be decidable.
-In [Baader and Sattler, 1996b; 1999], languages that allow for composition of roles in number restrictions have been considered.1 The extension of \mathcal{ALC} by number restrictions involving composition has a decidable satisfiability and subsumption problem.
-On the other hand, if either number restrictions involving composition and intersection are added, then satisfiability and subsumption become undecidable [Baader and Sattler, 1996b; 1999].
-For \mathcal{ALC}{trans} , the extension by number restrictions involving composition is already undecidable [Baader and Sattler, 1996].
+As already mentioned above, allowing for the three Boolean operators and the inverse operator in number restrictions of $\mathcal{ALCN}$ leaves us within $\mathcal{C}^2$ , which is known to be decidable.
+In [Baader and Sattler, 1996b; 1999], languages that allow for composition of roles in number restrictions have been considered.
+The extension of $\mathcal{ALC}$ by number restrictions involving composition has a decidable satisfiability and subsumption problem.
+On the other hand, if either number restrictions involving composition, union and inverse, or number restrictions involving composition and intersection are added, then satisfiability and subsumption become undecidable [Baader and Sattler, 1996b; 1999].
+For $\mathcal{ALC}{trans}$ , the extension by number restrictions involving composition is already undecidable [Baader and Sattler, 1999].

-Third, one can replace the explicit numbers n in number restrictions by variables α 1 Note that composition cannot be expressed within C^2 .

-that stand for arbitrary nonnegative integers [Baader and Sattler, 1996a; 1999].
+Third, one can replace the explicit numbers n in number restrictions by variables $\alpha$ that stand for arbitrary nonnegative integers [Baader and Sattler, 1996a; 1999].
 This allows one, for example, to define the concept of all persons having at least as many daughters as sons, without explicitly saying how many sons and daughters the person has: